-INSIDE : 7 tips to help you slow down, breathe and actually enjoy yourself during the Christmas Season.
-What good is time off from work with family and friends if you are more busy, hectic and stressed during the Holidays!
+INSIDE : Learn these 7 tips to Slow Down during the Christmas Season.
+What good is time off from work with family and friends, if you are more busy, hectic and stressed during the Holidays!
 Make plans to enjoy the winter break this year.

 “It’s the most wonderful time of the year….” these are words I am striving to actually feel this year.
 I have eluded to it in my Thoughtful Holiday Decorating post and in my Meaningful Holiday Cheer newsletter, but something in me this holiday season is saying slow down and simplify.

-I think it is due to a number of personal things in our life, but without even realizing the ‘why’ until recently, I knew I needed to scale back on the crazy and savor the moments.
+I think it is due to a number of personal things in our life, but without fully even realizing the ‘why’ until very recently, I knew I needed to scale back on the crazy and savor the small moments.
 Today I am sharing how I am attempting to thoughtfully Slow Down during the Christmas Season.

 I am here to say – it’s actually doable to decorate your home, bake cookies, enjoy Christmas movies, read holiday books, teach your children the real meaning of Christmas, buy + wrap gifts for friends and family… and feel slow, relaxed and joyful.